sonic-net/SONiC/doc/syslog/syslog-design.md

 **Note:**
 1. The destination might be not reachable over the specified `vrf`/`source`: no way to check - user's responsibility
 2. Additional validation is required when MGMT/DATA VRF is removed while reference still exists in syslog configuration
-3. trap will be default rule severity
+3. `severity` field will be default log severity for rules that do not define it.

 #### 2.3.4.1.
 VRF/Source: `unset/unset`